MBCT course – 5 fortnightly sessions

 Our MBCT course teachers are fully trained and hold the OMC ‘Certificate of Competence to teach MBCT’.
 They are listed on the UK Network for Mindfulness-based Training Organisations website, which means they have been able to demonstrate (via an assessment process) that they meet the UK Good Practice Guidelines for Mindfulness-Based Teachers, i.e. they are suitably trained, committed to continuous professional development, hold appropriate insurance and are receiving supervision for their teaching.

 Is this the right course or the right time for me to attend?
 Attendance on MBCT courses Some issues have been found to limit or prevent people from benefitting from our public MBCT courses, please read this information carefully.

 Suitability to attend: The OMC will use the information collected on your online application form to assess your suitability to attend the course you have applied for.
 It will be held securely, in accordance with the terms of the Data Protection Act 1998, and will not be passed on to any third party without your consent.
 Following the submission of the application form the Course Lead may contact you, using the personal data you provide, to discuss if the programme is right for you at this time.
 If you mutually decide that it is not, we will return your payment in full.

-Mindfulness Based Cognitive Therapy (MBCT) – Additional information: Please read this leaflet for further general MBCT information and, if you have booked onto one of the courses, prior to attendance.
+Mindfulness Based Cognitive Therapy (MBCT) – Course Information: Please read this leaflet for further general MBCT information and, if you have booked onto one of the courses, prior to attendance.

 Please read the terms and conditions prior to booking: OMC Terms and Conditions